grapycalpis/iQ-Studio/tutorials/avl/mipi-camera/README.md

 3. Only **one MIPI sensor** can be used at a time.
 4. Power on the iQ-9075 EVK.

-## How to Install the Driver for GMSL Camera
+## How to Install the Driver for MIPI Camera

 1. Copy the `.ipk`  or `.deb` to the target platform